tricovictor/AppliancesDelivery/README.md

 ## Create Database

 You can enter your phpmyadmin and execute the attached script that recreates the database.
-You can also run the migrations from the root directory of the project with the "php artisan make: migration" command
+You can also run the migrations from the root directory of the project with the "php artisan migrate" command

 ## Copy project to your local machine or server